odata2ts/odata2ts/packages/odata-query-objects/README.md

 const qPerson: QEntityModel<Person, "firstName" | "lastName"> = {
   ...
-  address: new QEntityPath("address", qAddress),
+  address: new QEntityPath("address", () => qAddress),
-  altAddresses: new QEntityCollectionPath("altAddresses", qAddress) ...
+  altAddresses: new QEntityCollectionPath("altAddresses", () => qAddress)
+  ...
 }
 ```

+Functions are used to wrap references to other Query Objects in order to allow for circular references.

 ## Factory Function